Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Optimisation of the free parameters

 This immediately signals a problem when trying to develop an explicit proper approximate 1RDM functional in terms of the NOs.
 If we would completely fix the sign of the expansion coefficients, e.g.\ $c_1 > 0$ and $c_2 < 0$, i.e.\ $\xi_1 > 0$, the functional would become phase dependent and not be a pure 1RDM functional anymore.

-Let us investigate the size of the error by considering two rhombic H$_4$ systems from Ref.~\citep{GritsenkoWangKnowles2019} with an apex of 90\degree ($R = 2.0$ Å), i.e.\ a square, and with an apex of 120\degree ($R = 1.972\,665\,297\,958\,2$ Å)~\footnote{The optimal distance has been determined with a few additional digits, so that the natural occupation numbers do not differ by more than $10^{-13}$.}.
+Let us investigate the size of the error by considering two rhombic H$_4$ systems from Ref.~\cite{GritsenkoWangKnowles2019} with an apex of 90\degree\ ($R = 2.0$ Å), i.e.\ a square, and with an apex of 120\degree\ ($R = 1.972\,665\,297\,958\,2$ Å)~\footnote{The optimal distance has been determined with a few additional digits, so that the natural occupation numbers do not differ by more than $10^{-13}$.}.
 The calculations have been performed with the help of the full CI module of \textsc{pyscf}~\cite{PYSCF, Sun2015}, again in the STO-3G basis~\cite{STO-nG_H-Ne}.
 We see from the 2RDM elements in their respective NO representations reported in Tab.~\ref{tab:SpinDifference} that an incorrect sign leads to large deviations in the 2RDM elements.
 If the correct sign is used, the maximum deviation in the 2RDM elements is in the order of $10^{-4}$.
 Using the 2RDM elements of the $90\degree$ rhombus for the calculation of the total energy of the $120\degree$ rhombus and vice versa leads to an energy difference in the order of micro Hartrees: 1.280\,$\mu$H and 1.322\,$\mu$H respectively.
-However, using the 2RDM elements with the incorrect sign leads to errors of almost one Hartree: 0.735\,H and 0.761\,H respectively.
+However, using the 2RDM elements with the incorrect sign leads to errors of almost 1 Hartree: 0.735\,H and 0.761\,H respectively.

 One could hope that there would be some kind of universal choice for the NOs phase, e.g.\ choosing the sign of the largest coefficient in the NO to be positive.
 However, such an approach appears not to provide a solution.
 In Tab.~\ref{tab:rhombicNOs} the coefficients of the $2a_g$ NO of a rhombic H$_4$ system with an apex of $60\degree$ and with an apex of $120\degree$ are reported.
 Though these systems are completely equivalent, so basically have identical 2RDM matrix elements in their NO representation, the convention of choosing the coefficient with the largest amplitude to be positive causes the $2a_g$ NO to have an opposite sign in both systems.
-Hence, we obtain similar large differences in the 2RDM elements and corresponding total energy as in the previous example.
-The proposed sign convention is even more problematic the case of square H$_4$ (90\degree): none of the coefficients is larger in magnitude than the others, so the convention is indecisive.
+Hence, we obtain large differences in the 2RDM elements and corresponding total energies. which are of the same order as in the previous example.
+The proposed sign convention is even more problematic in the case of square H$_4$ (90\degree): none of the coefficients is larger in magnitude than the others, so the convention is indecisive.